robdodson/robdodson.github.com/source/_posts/2013-11-02-image-slider-with-web-components.markdown

 </div>
 ```

-This is really cool, but we can actually take things a step further and turn our `img-slider` into its very own HTML element.
+This is really cool!
+We've cut the amount of markup that user sees way down, and created something akin to a jQuery plugin.
+But why stop here?
+We can actually take things a step further and turn our `img-slider` into its very own HTML element.

 ## Custom Elements